 When to fill up?
 Never underestimate how far away the next petrol station might be – if you are running low, then take a stop and fill up.

-4. What road conditions can you expect?
+4. What road conditions can you expect in the outback?

-Road conditions in the outback can change suddenly and you may find yourself suddenly driving on an unsealed road (gravel track or field).
+Road conditions in the outback can change suddenly and you may find yourself suddenly on an unsealed road (gravel track or field).
 If you have hired a campervan or car from a main city, such as Sydney, Melbourne or Brisbane, then you may find that driving on unsealed roads voids your insurance – leaving you liable for the total cost of any damage.

 If you are travelling around Western Australia, you should be aware of the heavy rains and flash flooding that can occur.
 If you do find yourself at a flooded crossing, do not attempt to drive through if the water if it is too deep or fast flowing – and don’t wade into a fast-flowing river to find out.